-Get ready!
-Whether you're a first-timer or a seasoned pro, make sure you have all you need for an easy transition and a smooth start to the semester.
+Take a few minutes to make sure you have everything you need for a smooth start to the semester.

-The first day of classes (August 26, 2019) will be here before you know it.
-Set yourself up for success this semester by building a positive relationship with your advisor, finalizing your schedule and getting your course materials.
+The first day of classes (August 29, 2022) will be here before you know it.
+Set yourself up for academic success by having a plan in place, with a schedule that includes time for studying, seeing friends and having time for yourself.

 If you have an intended or approved major, check your HUB Student Center, Advisor Channel, to locate your Program Advisor/Advising Center for assistance.